daattali/daattali.github.io/_drafts/knitrs-best-hidden-gem-spin.md

 ### Example

-I've started using `spin` for most of my R --> markdown needs.
+Ever since my supervisor [Jenny Bryan](http://www.stat.ubc.ca/~jenny/) told me about `spin`, I've been using it extensively and it has replaced my use of `knit` in many circumstances.
 Every time I have some code that I need to show in a nice format to someone else, I just add some text with `#'` and add code chunk options where needed.
 For example, [here](https://github.com/daattali/UBC-STAT545/blob/master/hw/hw12_web-scraping-api/hw12_web-scraping-api.md) is the markdown output from using `spin` on [this](https://github.com/daattali/UBC-STAT545/blob/master/hw/hw12_web-scraping-api/hw12_web-scraping-api.R) R file.
 I might be repeating myself now with what I'm saying (and violating DRY!), but it would have been a lot of work to make a Rmd file after writing all the R code, and it would have been annoying to change both files any time in the future.